tgross/devopsdaysmsp2018/content/_index.md

 ![marco](img/marco-rogers.png)

 {{% note %}}
-and at the end of the day, it's people in our industry -- the people in this room -- who are the ones who execute it.
+what all these stories have in common is that like any other failure there's almost certainly no "root cause".
+It's a complex combination of socio-technical systems and the incentives they set up.
+But at the end of the day, it's people in our industry -- the people in this room -- who are the ones who execute it.
 {{% /note %}}

 ---